Inference on the intraday spot volatility from high-frequency order prices with irregular microstructure noise: Asymptotic results

 \end{proposition} Proposition \ref{propvola2} yields asymptotic confidence intervals for spot volatility estimation.
 For $q\in (0,1)$, it holds true that

-by monotonicity of $\Psi_n^{-1}$ with $\Phi$ the cdf of the standard normal distribution.
-Since $\Psi_n^{-1}$ is differentiable and the derivative is $\big(\Psi_n^{-1}\big)'=1+\KLEINO(1)$, the delta method (for stable convergence) yields as well asymptotic confidence intervals and the central limit theorem
+by monotonicity of $\Psi_n^{-1}$, with $\Phi$ the cdf of the standard normal distribution.
+Since $\Psi_n^{-1}$ is differentiable by the result from Eq.\ (A.35) in \cite{BJR} and the derivative is $\big(\Psi_n^{-1}\big)'=1+\KLEINO(1)$ by \eqref{psiapprox}, the delta method (for stable convergence) yields as well asymptotic confidence intervals and the central limit theorem